 Boersen Farms has for years faced a number of lawsuits from companies that provided products and services to the farm that once operated about 83,000 acres.
 Those lawsuits were filed in an attempt to force Boersen Farms to pay money owed to the companies.

-This year Boersen Farms has been attempting to sell off assets to pay creditors.
+This year Boersen Farms has been attempting to sell off assets in order to pay creditors.

 In March 2021, the court temporarily lifted a restraining order against Boersen Farms that forbids the sale of farm assets.
 Boersen Farms recently was forced to sell three tracts of land in an attempt to pay off creditors.